UTK8005/ventures_of_karsh/README.md

 👋 Welcome to Karsh’s World of LLMs
 Hey there — this is a space where practical engineering meets deep research in the world of Large Language Models (LLMs).

-But I won’t be alone here.
+But you won’t be alone here.

 You’ll be learning alongside Karsh, a shy but perseverant AI character — our fictional guide and metaphor for the inner researcher in all of us.
 In a world full of loud devs and flashy demos, Karsh quietly builds, breaks, optimizes, and rebuilds — chasing truth, not hype.